 Obtaining Mental Health Assistance

-The recent tragic events in Connecticut have led to an increased focus on access to mental health services.
-The Department of Health Care Services joins California’s county mental health directors and the California Mental Health Director’s Association to encourage Californians in need of mental health assistance to get help as early as possible.
+The Department of Health Care Services joins California’s County Mental Health Directors and the California Mental Health Director’s Association to encourage Californians in need of mental health assistance to get help as early as possible.
 Mental health is part of everyone’s overall health, and effective treatments and supports can help people recover.